Asthma Quick Facts

 - Among those under age 65 when they died, the asthma death rate for African American was 3 times higher than for whites.6

 - Asthma death rates among Asians, which used to be lower than among whites, is now higher.6

 - In 2012, Minnesotans spent an estimated $6.7 billion on health care for asthma.
 Lost work days cost an additional $54.3 million.7

 Explore the Data: State

-Asthma in Minnesota: Results From the 2015 Call-Back Survey
+- Asthma in Minnesota: Results From the 2017 Call-Back Survey (PDF)

 The Asthma Call-Back Survey is a comprehensive survey of asthma in children and adults in Minnesota conducted annually since 2015.
 The telephone survey includes questions on asthma symptoms, work-related asthma, asthma management, asthma triggers in the home, asthma self-management education and access to care.

 - Tobacco use and Asthma (PDF) - 8//2019

 - Smoking and Vaping around Youth who have Asthma - 8/2019